xiaoniuniu89/ci-pride-hackathon-team3/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to instantly understand the site's purpose.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to navigate throughout the site seamlessly.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want donating to a given given event/charity to be clear and easy to do.
+        4. As a First Time Visitor, I want to see examples of past / successful events.
+        5. As a First Time Visitor, I want to be able to understand the positive role the site plays.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to connect to like minded people / organisations.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to organise my own event.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Returning Vistior, I want to be able to sign up / register and have a clear path to do so.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to be able to follow and stay updated on events / causes that I'm interested in.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check to see if there are any new events I haven't seen previously.
+        3. As a Frequent User, I want to be able to have an overview of my own organised events.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        4. As a Frequent User, I want to be able to not only donate money but my own time, to causes I am passionate about.

 -   ### Design
     -   #### Colour Scheme